-For 1927, Suzanne has written and directed the multi- award-winning show's Between the Devil and the Deep Blue Sea, The Animals and Children took to the Streets and Golem.
+For 1927, she has written and directed the multi-award-winning shows Between the Devil and the Deep Blue Sea, The Animals and Children Took to the Streets and Golem.
 Awards for these productions include Herald Angel, Fringe First, Carol Tambor, Arches Brick, Total Theatre, Off West End, Critics Circle and the Peter Brook Empty Space Ensemble Award.
-Since 2007 the company have toured extensively.
+Since 2007, the company has toured extensively across five continents to 38 countries.
+She is currently creating a new 1927 show roots, which will premiere in 2019.

-Suzanne's opera debut was The Magic Flute for the Komische Opera Berlin, which she co-conceived and co-directed, followed by Stravinsky's Petrushka and Ravels L'enfant et les sortileges.
-Suzanne recently featured alongside Paul in the Progress 1000, a list of the 1000 most influential people in London and in The Stage 100 List of the most influential people in UK theater.
+Her operatic debut was with The Magic Flute for the Komische Opera Berlin, which she co-conceived and co-directed and which has been licensed to opera houses in Germany, the United States, Spain, Finland and Poland.
+In 2017, she co-created productions of Stravinsky's Petrushka and Ravel's L'enfant et les sortileges for the Komische Opera, co-directing the show with 1927 collaborator Esme Appleton.
+In 2015, she was featured alongside Paul Barritt in the Progress 1000, a list of the 1000 most influential people in London and in 2016 she was featured in The Stage 100 List of the most influential people in UK Theatre.

 For more info visit: www.19-27.co.uk